JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 The purpose of this post is to demonstrate the CLI tool that utilizes these models, but I'll provide a brief overview of the development of these models and a high-level explanation of the ones I used.

 Prior to the 1970's, there was no widely accepted mathematical method to price options contracts.
 Then, in 1973, Fischer Black, Myron Scholes, and Robert Merton developed the Black-Scholes model.
 This model can successfully estimate the theoretical worth of European style options contracts (and other derivatives).
+This is the one of two models RustQuant utilizes.

 However, for American contracts, there is an issue.
 Within each option contract is an exercise or expiration date.
 For European style options, the option can only be exercised on such a date while for American style options, the option can be exercised at any time up until or on that date.
 Due to this difference, the Black-Scholes model fails to price American style options.
 As such, a different approach is required.